lizpdx/examples/README.md

 ## Other Projects ##

 ### SQL code for ticket metrics ###
-Business use case: provide visibility into Elemental Support engineer workload for media services support tickets, which are assigned to AWS Support when resolved.
+Business use case: provide visibility into Elemental Support engineer workload for media services support tickets, which are assigned to AWS Support when resolved:
 [tt.sql](https://gist.github.com/lizpdx/96d374b3cea61377c3cc1a33caec3ce4)

 ### Ruby script to create JIRA tickets ###
-Business use case: create a consistent customer experience with accurately set expectations, and provide visibility into Hosting Engineer workload across the team.
+Business use case: create a consistent customer experience with accurately set expectations, and provide visibility into Hosting Engineer workload across the team:
 [jira.rb](https://gist.github.com/lizpdx/40a697a196395454fbcb2ef54aa4ec39)